Clean Air Council Holds Annual Public Hearing Tomorrow at DEP

 But don’t be intimidated by the experts on the Council and giving presentations – for example of the rigorous testimony that is given, here’s last year’s testimony of Dave Pringle, NJEF (@p.235)

-I do know that the Governor Christie HAS “lifted a finger” – too many times.
+I do know that the Governor Christie HAS “lifted a finger” – too many times (the middle one, on his right hand)

 In his first hour in office, Christie issued Executive Orders that explicitly dictate “regulatory relief” and direct DEP to issue “waivers” for polluters (those are policy terms used in Executive Order #2) and to cut “job killing Red Tape“.